Hunter Biden pleads not guilty to federal gun charges

 One of the GOP’s main focuses is Weiss’s investigation, amid claims from two whistleblowers that the probe into Hunter Biden was slow-walked.

-Weiss has signaled he may still bring tax charges in other districts, including California and Washington — the same locations where the two whistleblowers said they found stronger evidence of tax crimes.
+Weiss has signaled that he may still bring tax charges in other districts, including California and Washington, D.C. — the same locations where the two whistleblowers said they found stronger evidence of tax crimes.

 Biden’s arraignment comes the same day that Matthew Graves, the U.S. attorney for D.C., is slated to do a transcribed interview with the House Judiciary Committee, one of the three panels involved in the probe into the Biden family.